dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 both turn-based and simultaneous play; with many games threaded into other games; where players are not well-defined; with both schematic and inschematic structures.
-When approached from the perspectives of math and game theory, this complexity renders intricate the games of life, forcing players to adapt with sophistication.
+When approached from the perspectives of math and game theory, this complexity imbues intricacy into the games of life, forcing players to adapt with sophistication.
 Most people operate best when conditioned with clear sets of rules: for habitual behaviors; for accumulated event-driven response behaviors; to define a system of values for phenomena to either seek or avert.
 Unless the player is sophisticated, they often operate better without understanding the motivations behind those clear sets of rules.
-This allows them to perform better.
+By sealing individuals off from unneedd complexity and unnecessary abstraction, those individuals can invest more energy towards games with much simpler mechanics.

 People whose conditioning results in behavior patterns without agility cannot embrace adaptation, evolution and flexibility when needed.